How should I manage my concentrated stock positions?

 A good rule is to keep an eye on how much room there is to grow in your company’s profits.
 If it grows too much, then consider selling some stock so that you diversify your portfolio.

-If you want to learn more about how to build a portfolio that’s right for you, then contact us at A&I Financial Services LLC.
+If you want to learn more about how to build a portfolio that’s right for you, then contact us at A&I Wealth Management.
 We offer individualized consultations and advice.
 Read more about our Concentrated equity strategies.

 More resources for owners of large equity positions